 3 Management information

-Accounting software gives you instant access to information you need in your daily activities.
+Accounting software gives you instant access to information that can help with your daily activities.

 3.1 You should be able to tighten up your credit control.